mamert/rpi_wearable_screen/06_Termowizja.md

 ![Termowizja](_pics/pic_amg8833_02.jpg)<br>

-(To moduł termowizji, nie kamera IR a pomiar temperatury!)
+(To moduł termowizji, nie kamera IR a wizualizacja temperatury!)

 ... by uzyskać to: